NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Remember with Eigen to use [0],[1],[2] for 3D vector indices, as they are just typedefs' matrices there is no x,y,z components.

+##### File Input

+Initially file will be passed via args, but would be cool to have string field in the GUI to quickly switch between BVH files.

 ___

 #### Skeleton Tree Data Structure